solo-io/service-mesh-for-less-blog/README.md

 But what if the user doesn't need these capabilities immediate near-term?
 Despite their potential benefits to the organization, the overhead costs of implementing and maintaining these additional value-add features also come at an expense and require a level of organizational maturity.
 Moreover, the costs are incurred regardless of their utilization, potentially pressuring the team to prioritize these features even if they're merely nice-to-haves.

 # Ambient Mesh
 [Ambient mesh](https://www.solo.io/blog/istio-ambient-mesh-evolution-service-mesh/) was launched on September 7th, 2022, introducing a new Istio data plane mode without sidecars that’s designed for simplified operations, broader application compatibility, and reduced infrastructure cost.
 Ambient splits Istio’s functionality into two distinct layers: the zero trust secure overlay layer, and optional Layer 7 processing layer.
-Compared with sidecars, this innovative layered approach allows users to easily adopt Istio incrementally, from no mesh, to the secure overlay, to full L7 processing as needed.
+Compared with sidecars, the layered approach allows users to adopt Istio incrementally from no mesh, to the secure overlay, to full L7 processing as needed.
 This gives service mesh users two outstanding options from the same dedicated community: Istio with a sidecar model approach, or sidecarless Ambient mesh.

 ![ambient-mesh-architecture](.images/Istio-Ambient-Mesh-Zero-Trust-Security-1024x528.png)